JavierTaborda/JavierTaborda/README.md

 - 🤔 &nbsp; Exploring new technologies and developing programming insights.
 - 🎓 &nbsp; Studying Computer Science & Engineering at University of Petroleum & Energy Studies Dehradun.
-🌐 Developed a **web platform and REST API** for production management at GrandBay, used daily by over 200 users.
+- 🌐 &nbsp; Developed a **web platform and REST API** for production management at GrandBay, used daily by over 200 users.
-🤖 Implemented **IoT technology** to connect plant equipment, enabling real-time monitoring and OEE analysis.
+- 🤖 &nbsp;  Implemented **IoT technology** to connect plant equipment, enabling real-time monitoring and OEE analysis.
-💾 Optimized **SQL Server databases**, enhancing operational efficiency and handling data from DB2 and AS400 reports.
+- 💾 &nbsp;  Optimized **SQL Server databases**, enhancing operational efficiency and handling data from DB2 and AS400 reports.
-📊 Created **indicators and metrics** with Power BI and Excel, providing insights for decision-making.
+- 📊 &nbsp; Created **indicators and metrics** with Power BI and Excel, providing insights for decision-making.
-🛠️ Employed **Microsoft Office tools** for advanced project management.
+- 🛠️ &nbsp; Employed **Microsoft Office tools** for advanced project management.
-🚀 Led **automation projects** for processes, improving organizational productivity.
+- 🚀 &nbsp; Led **automation projects** for processes, improving organizational productivity.

 <br>